neelsg/lithium/docs/tour.md

 Some numeric conversions:

     i int = 42
-    f float.p64 = i.toFloat64
+    f float.p64 = i.float64()
-    u int.u = f.toUInt
+    u int.u = f.int().unsigned()

 Unlike in C, assignment in Lithium between items of different type requires an explicit conversion.

 ## Constants

+    import console "github.com/neelsg/lib/console"

-    pi const = 3.14
+    let pi = 3.14

-    main func = func():
+    fn main
         world const = "Mars"
         console.log("Hello", world)
         console.log("Happy", pi, "Day")

-        truth const = true
+        let truth = true
         console.log("Humans rock?", truth)

-Constants are declared like variables, but with the `const` keyword as type.
+Constants are declared like variables, but declared with `let` keyword instead of `var`.
 Constants can be string, boolean, or numeric values.
-Constants cannot be declared with an expression that requires runtime evaluation such as calling a function.

 ## For

+    import console "github.com/neelsg/lib/console"

-    main func:
+    fn main
-        sum int = 0
+        var sum int = 0
-        for i int = 0; i < 10; i++:
+        for i in [1:10]
             sum += i
         console.log(sum)

 Lithium has only one looping construct, the `for` loop.

-The basic for loop has three components separated by semicolons:

-    The init statement: executed before the first iteration The condition expression: evaluated before every iteration The post statement: executed at the end of every iteration

-The init statement will often be a short variable declaration, and the variables declared there are visible only in the scope of the for statement.

-The loop will stop iterating once the boolean condition evaluates to `false`.

-## For continued
+    import console "github.com/neelsg/lib/console"

-    main func:
+    fn main
-        sum int = 1
+        var sum int = 1
-        for ; sum < 1000; :
+        for sum < 1000
             sum += sum
         console.log(sum)

-The init and post statements are optional.
-At that point you can drop the semicolons:
+The loop can also include a conditional expression.
+The loop will exit as soon as the condition is false.

+    import console "github.com/neelsg/lib/console"

-    main func:
+    fn main
-        sum int = 1
+        var sum int
-        for sum < 1000:
+        for i in [1:10] && sum < 20
-            sum += sum
+            sum += i
         console.log(sum)

-## Forever
+Iterators and conditional expressions can be combined.

-    main func:
+    fn main
-        for:
+        for
             # Whatever code goes here will run in an infinite loop

 If you omit the loop condition it loops forever.